plumatic/plumatic.github.com/_posts/2014-04-08-the-magic-of-macros-lighting-fast-templating-in-clojurescript.markdown

 Macros are surprisingly powerful when used in the right way.
 They can transform succinct ClojureScript template code into highly efficient JavaScript, yielding much faster performance than popular native JS frameworks (like jQuery).
 In a future post, we'll talk about our flop Clojure library, which uses macros to express floating point operations over arrays.
 This lets us do extremely fast array math which is performant but still maintains Clojure's succinctness.
 There are plenty of other great related macro applications including DOM selection and manipulation, but we'll save that for a future post.

-If you're interested in using Clojure and ClojureScript full-time, why not [apply for a job](http://getprismatic.com/jobs) at Prismatic.